 Madeline read the plans again.
-Instead of gibberish and random images, she could see in a way she could never describe even if she had a thousand years to write all the possibilities in this universe blossoming in complex crystalline patterns.
-It was no longer just a representation of some books and all the extra tales and frustrated longing and joyous desire that they inspired in her since her aunt got her a copy at a bookstore to keep her distracted while Madeline was spending the weekend with her.
+Instead of gibberish and random images, she could see, in a way she could never describe even if she had a thousand years, all the possibilities in this universe blossoming in complex crystalline patterns.
+It was no longer just a representation of some books and all the extra tales and frustrated longing and joyous desire that they inspired in her since her aunt got her a copy of the first book at a used bookstore to keep her distracted while Madeline was spending the weekend with her.
 It was now a universe—organic and chaotic and orderly and cruel and gorgeous and infinite and wonderful and hideous.
 At least, it could be, at this juncture.

-“I didn’t want to live in a world where no one’s doing a thing about ecological catastrophe and crazy people who can build flying tanks keep trying to take over the world and crap like that,” Madeline said.
+“I didn’t want to live in a world where no one’s doing a thing about the environment and crazy people who can build flying tanks keep trying to take over the world and crap like that,” Madeline said.
 She didn’t know how she knew everything she was saying.
 She simply knew it.
 “I wanted to live here instead so badly.”

 She frowned as she continued to remember.
 “Something happened, though.
 It should have happened peacefully, naturally.
 There was some kind of corruption at the very root of it all.
 ‘And so, there appeared in paradise a flaw.’”